 In other words, these logos use as few words as possible (and usually just the name) in a font with big, legible letters.
 There’s also a tendency for sharp contrasts with the colors — another trick for keeping something recognizable even at a distance.

 You’ll also notice a trend in the image and icon choices.
 Things are either very, very obvious, or unique without being complex.
 But an important thing is that even familiar features have just enough character to avoid being overused (and most of the top shows avoid icons altogether).

-While a microphone might be relevant, it’s also pretty cliche.
+While showing off your awesome microphone might seem relevant, it’s also pretty cliche.
 That forces people to find creative ways to personalize their logos rather than create another “black mic on orange background” or “white headphones on light blue background” thumbnail.

 Value the image quality

 Nothing is worse than a designer putting hours of research and work into a project, only for the art to go live with a grainy thumbnail.
 Image quality matters to the person making the image, the person hosting the show, and to the listeners who have to look at that logo every week.

 This characteristic might be low-hanging fruit, but good image quality is something great logos have in common because it’s a necessity.

 Podcast logos are square JPEG or PNG files because that is literally a requirement to get on iTunes, which is still the most popular place to listen to podcasts.
 The image must also be between 1400 x 1400 pixels and 3000 x 3000 pixels, with a resolution of 72 dpi.